platforminfo/platforminfo/README.md

 * Return OS build numbers for Windows, Mac (usually no build numbers on Linux)
 * Return architecture (Linux/Mac only, Windows planned)

-If you have a suggestion, (feel free to submit a feature request)[https://github.com/platforminfo/platforminfo/issues]
+If you have a suggestion, <a href=https://github.com/platforminfo/platforminfo/issues">feel free to submit a feature request</a>

 </p>